vnckppl/twilioScheduler/README.md

 ## Notes
-Messages to be send are written out to specified output folder.
-After these messages are sent, the will *not* be removed.
-After a message is sent, the crontab entry for this message *will* be removed.
+Messages to be send are written out to the user specified output folder.
+After these messages are sent, they will *not* be removed.
+Immediately after a message has been sent, the crontab entry for this message *will* be removed.

 ## Known Bugs